productorrrr/genuine/README.md

-##Quick Start for Autogen Assistant UI
+Quick Start for Autogen Assistant UI:

 This setup requires:
 1. Python>=3.11